Jupiee/getcomics-api/README.md

 - Search for comics by title or keywords
 - Get the latest comics
 - Search for comics by tag
-- Retrieve detailed metadata for each comic, including title, year, cover image, size, and description
+- Retrieve detailed metadata for each comic, including title, year, cover image, size, description and download links

 ## Error Codes